deepaksharmaNNN/LeetCode-DSAByNeetCode.io/README.md

 ## Introduction

 Welcome to the LeetCode Java Solutions repository!
-Here, you'll find Java implementations for over 450 LeetCode problems.
+Here, you'll find Java implementations for over 450 LeetCode problems, organized by topics such as "Arrays and Hashing."
 Whether you're a beginner looking for examples or an experienced developer seeking efficient solutions, this repository is designed to assist you in your coding journey.

 ## Folder Structure

-The solutions are organized into three main categories and further subcategorized by topics.
+The solutions are organized into folders based on topics and difficulty levels.
 The structure is as follows:

-- `Easy/`
+- `Arrays_and_Hashing/`
-  - `Array/`: Easy-level problems related to arrays
-  - `String/`: Easy-level problems related to strings
+  - `Easy/`: Easy-level problems
-  - ... (add more subcategories based on topics)
-- `Medium/`
-  - `Array/`: Medium-level problems related to arrays
+  - `Medium/`: Medium-level problems
-  - `String/`: Medium-level problems related to strings
+  - `Hard/`: Hard-level problems
-  - ... (add more subcategories based on topics)
+- `Linked_Lists/`
-- `Hard/`
+  - `Easy/`: Easy-level problems
-  - `Array/`: Hard-level problems related to arrays
+  - `Medium/`: Medium-level problems
-  - `String/`: Hard-level problems related to strings
+  - `Hard/`: Hard-level problems
-  - ... (add more subcategories based on topics)
+- ... (add more folders based on topics)

 ## Naming Convention